 This last minute quick Christmas cake idea will be totally alien to them.

 Sometimes life just gets in the way of our grand plans, especially at this time of year.
+And what if you’ve never dared to bake a Christmas cake before.
+They can be pretty daunting.

 Ingredients for Quick Christmas Cake

-This cake (or in my case 4 small loaf shaped cakes) is simplicity itself.
-A case of tossing all the ingredients into a bowl, mixing well then spooning into prepared tins and letting the oven take care of the rest.
+Really just a case of tossing all the ingredients into a bowl, mixing well then spooning into prepared tins and letting the oven take care of the rest.

 Don’t you just love an easy recipe?
 This quick Christmas cake recipe really hits the spot on that one.